ska-telescope/lmc-base-classes/docs/src/releases/migrating-to-1.2.rst

 assumes it will receive the correct types for status, progress and result updates.

-Therefore, from ska-tango-base 1.2.0, the :any:`CommandTracker` will emit a :any:`FutureWarning` if a command's progress is not an ``int``, or if it's result is not JSON serialisable, and in both cases convert the progress/result to a ``str`` and continue.
+Therefore, from ska-tango-base 1.2.0, the :any:`CommandTracker` will emit a :any:`FutureWarning` if a command's progress is not an ``int``, or if its result is not JSON serialisable, and in both cases convert the progress/result to a ``str`` and continue.
+It will also raise a :any:`TypeError` if a command's status is not a :any:`TaskStatus` enum.

 .. note::